forrestkirby/herzogdupont-joomla/README.md

 # Herzog Dupont Joomla!
 Plugin

-Herzog Dupont is an extension which adds more elements to the YOOtheme Pro page builder developed by [YOOtheme](https://yootheme.com).
+Herzog Dupont is an extension for YOOtheme Pro developed by [YOOtheme](https://yootheme.com) which adds more elements to the element library of the page builder.

 Copyright (C) 2021 Thomas Weidlich